The Car Connection Audi A6 Overview

-On the performance front, the usual pairing of four-cylinder turbo engines and V-6 powerplants came with options for Tiptronic automatic transmissions (the standard gearbox on some models was a continuously variable transmission); quattro all-wheel drive; and later, a V-8 edition came solely with quattro and the automatic.
-An Avant wagon returned to the range in 2006, and an S6 sport-sedan with a Lamborghini-derived V-10 engine invigorated the range in 2007.
-Then, in 2009, the A6 swapped its staid V-6 engine for a supercharged six, picking up a mild cosmetic refresh at the same time for its mid-life update.
+On the performance front, the usual pairing of 4-cylinder turbo engines and V-6 powerplants came with options for Tiptronic automatic transmissions (the standard gearbox on some models was a continuously variable transmission); quattro all-wheel drive; and later, a V-8 edition came solely with quattro and the automatic.
+An Avant wagon returned to the range in 2006, and an S6 sport sedan with a Lamborghini-derived V-10 engine invigorated the range in 2007.
+Then, in 2009, the A6 swapped its staid V-6 engine for a supercharged V-6, picking up a mild cosmetic refresh at the same time to complete its mid-cycle update.

 In the final years of the third generation, the Audi A6 was sold in both sedan and wagon body styles, with an amazingly quick and tenacious performer in the form of the S6.
-Priced somewhat lower than the usual German competition pitted this A6 against the likes of the Volvo S80, Lincoln MKS and Acura RL--at least, in terms of price, if not image.
-Its light driving feel and the still-fresh exterior shape complemented its supercharging, direct injection, curtain airbags, and new versions of the MMI controller, helping the A6 maintain its "otherness" when compared with the Mercedes E-Class and BMW 5-Series.
+Prices that were somewhat lower than the usual German competition pitted this A6 against the likes of the Volvo S80, Lincoln MKS, and Acura RL—although those models didn't supply the same kind of image or driving character.
+The A6's light driving feel and the still-fresh exterior shape complemented its supercharging, direct injection, curtain airbags, and new versions of the MMI controller, helping the A6 maintain its "otherness" when compared with the Mercedes-Benz E-Class and BMW 5-Series.

-The high-performance S6 sedan rejoins the U.S. lineup in the 2013 model year, offering a new twin-turbo 4.0 TFSI V-8 engine making 420 horsepower and capable of accelerating to 60 mph in less than 4.8 seconds.
-The S6 gets additional performance improvements like a sport differential, sport-tuned adaptive air suspension, and a seven-speed S tronic transmission--plus appearance changes like a four-outlet exhaust, special wheels, and two additional, exclusive 'S' colors: Estoril Blue and Prism Silver.
+The high-performance S6 sedan rejoined the U.S. lineup in the 2013 model year, offering a new twin-turbo 4.0-liter TFSI V-8 engine making 420 hp and capable of accelerating the car to 60 mph in 4.5 seconds.
+The S6 received additional performance improvements like a torque-vectoring sport differential, sport-tuned adaptive air suspension, and a 7-speed S tronic dual-clutch transmission.
+For 2016, Audi bumped the performance of the S6 up to 450 hp.